LeonSong1995/MeDuSA/docs/documentation/04_CARD_Example.md

 ---
 layout: page
-title: Example Analysis-1
+title: Example Analysis I
 description: ~
 ---
 This tutorial offers an illustrative analysis of the human monocytes data from [Oetjen et al., 2018](https://insight.jci.org/articles/view/124928) using MeDuSA.
 Prior to running the analysis, it is important to ensure that the MeDuSA package has been installed.
-For installation instructions, please refer to the following link(https://github.com/LeonSong1995/MeDuSA).
+For installation instructions, please refer to the following [link](https://github.com/LeonSong1995/MeDuSA).

-## Input data
+## Input Data
 `MeDuSA` requires two types of input data:
 - Bulk RNA-seq data.
 - Single cell RNA-seq (scRNA-seq) data, which should be provided in the form of a Seurat object that includes the annotated cell state trajectory and cell types.

-The input data required for running this tutorial can be downloaded from the [following](https://github.com/LeonSong1995/MeDuSA)
+The input data required for running this tutorial can be downloaded from the following [link](https://github.com/LeonSong1995/MeDuSA)

 Detailed information regarding the input data is provided as follows
 ### 1. Bulk RNA-seq data
 ```r